Carlos Saura: Personal life and death

 Carlos Saura was married three times.
 He first married Adela Medrano.
 They had two sons, Carlos and Antonio.
 In 1982, he married Mercedes Pérez, with whom he had three sons, Manuel, Adrián, and Diego.
-Between those two marriages, Saura had at least one known son, Shane, with actress Geraldine Chaplin.
+Between those two marriages, Saura had a son Shane with actress Geraldine Chaplin.
 He was the father of a daughter named Anna from his third marriage to actress Eulàlia Ramon, whom he began a relationship in the wake of the shooting of Outrage.
 They married in 2006.
 His daughter Anna was his agent (as well as right hand and producer of his films) in his late years.

 He was an avid photographer and had a collection of over 600 cameras.
 His photographs were exhibited several times.
-He began to take photographs having reached the age of eight years, and later built his own camera by him self and became the photographer of the Granada Film Festival.
+He began to take photographs having reached the age of eight years, and later built his own camera by himself and became the photographer of the Granada Film Festival.

 Saura was a close friend of fellow Aragonese filmmaker Luis Buñuel.
-They met at the 1960 Cannes Film Festival, beginning a friendship from then on.
+They met at the 1960 Cannes Film Festival.

 Saura lived in Collado Mediano since the early 1980s.

-Saura died of respiratory failure in his residence of Collado Mediano, on 10 February 2023, at the age of 91.
+Saura died of respiratory failure in his residence of Collado Mediano on 10 February 2023 at the age of 91.
 He was due to receive the life-achievement Goya honorary award the following day during the 37th Goya Awards.